spring-projects/spring-data-cassandra/README.md

 This includes persistence exception translation, Spring JavaConfig and XML configuration support.
 Define your Spring beans to setup your
 Cassandra ``Cluster`` object, then create your ``Session`` and you are ready to interact with Cassandra using the ``CqlTemplate``.

-The module also offers table operation builders for ``CREATE TABLE``, ``ALTER TABLE``, and ``DROP TABLE`` operations, as well as XML namespace support for automatic keyspace creations and optional drops.
+The module also offers convenient builder pattern classes to easily specify the creation, alteration, and dropping of keyspaces via a fluent API.
+They are intended to be used with generators that produce CQL that can then be easily executed by ``CqlTemplate``.
+See test class ``CreateTableCqlGeneratorTests`` for examples.
+Don't forget to check out class ``MapBuilder`` for easy creation of Cassandra ``TableOption`` values.table operation builders for ``CREATE TABLE``, ``ALTER TABLE``, and ``DROP TABLE`` operations.

+Additionally, there's support for Spring JavaConfig and a Spring Cassandra XML namespace, making it easy to configure your context to work Cassandra, including XML namespace support for automatic keyspace creations, drops & more.

 #### Module ``spring-data-cassandra``